Head-To-Head Review: KE (BEKE) versus Its Competitors

 |KE Competitors

 30.3% of KE shares are held by institutional investors.
-Comparatively, 63.4% of shares of all “Real estate agents & managers” companies are held by institutional investors.
-23.6% of shares of all “Real estate agents & managers” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+Comparatively, 62.5% of shares of all “Real estate agents & managers” companies are held by institutional investors.
+22.4% of shares of all “Real estate agents & managers” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 KE Holdings Inc., through its subsidiaries, engages in operating an integrated online and offline platform for housing transactions and services in the People's Republic of China.
 The company operates in three segments: Existing Home Transaction Services, New Home Transaction Services, and Emerging and Other Services.
 It facilitates various housing transactions ranging from existing and new home sales and home rentals to home renovation, real estate financial solutions, and other services.
 The company also owns and operates Lianjia, a real estate brokerage branded store; and owns Deyou, a franchise model for connected brokerage stores.
 The company was founded in 2001 and is headquartered in Beijing, China.